Kopernix-RyanB/Password-Generator/README.md

 # Password-Generator

-A small tool that generates passwords, with symbol options and copy on click.
+A small tool that generates passwords based on defined length, including symbol and numbers, and an option to copy on click.

 ## Technology used